fujicoin/electrs/doc/usage.md

 ## Docker-based installation is highly recommended

-It is possible to build manually in Debian 10.
+It is possible to build manually in Debian 10 or Ubuntu 20.04.
 However, compilation of rocksdb does not succeed on Ubuntu 18.04, 20.04.
 So, Docker-based installation is highly recommended.